About account budgets

 IMPORTANT: When the switch to the new AdWords is complete, all change history data prior to the switch will be inaccessible.
-To ensure your future access to this information, we encourage you to download your budget history using the link beneath your budgets table, Download archived change history for budgets.
-This download option is only available through 2017.
+To ensure that your future access to this information, we encourage you to download your budget history using the link beneath your budgets table, Download archived change history for budgets.
+This download option is only available until the switch is complete.

-Sometimes, your account budget can appear with a green + (plus sign) or a red - (minus sign) preceding it.
+Sometimes, your budget order can appear with a green + (plus sign) or a red - (minus sign) preceding it.
 Here’s what they mean.

 Green + (plus sign)

 An amount can appear with a green + (plus sign) in two situations: either a credit adjustment was applied to your account, or we detected invalid clicks, for which you won't be charged.
 In both cases, the amount shown after the green + is your additional budget available to spend, which offsets the credit adjustments.